Alitya Rigney: Recognition

 Rigney was awarded a Public Service Medal in 1991.

 In 1998 she was awarded an honorary doctorate by the University of South Australia in recognition of her pioneering contribution to Aboriginal education.

 In 2000 she was appointed a panel member of the S.A.
 Guardianship Board.

 In 2017, Rigney was awarded the Gladys Elphick Perpetual Award, a lifetime award in the Gladys Elphick Awards.

 Flags at UniSA were flown at half-mast following her death.

 She was posthumously made an Officer of the Order of Australia in the 2018 Queen's Birthday Honours.

 Death, family, and legacy

 Rigney died in Adelaide on 13 May 2017, a day after her husband Lester was buried on their birth country at Point Pearce.

 Their three children all have roles in education: Lester-Irabinna Rigney is a professor of education at UniSA, Eileen Wanganeen is a teacher and education leader, and Tracey Ritchie is a principal Aboriginal consultant at the Department of Education and Child Development.

 Kaurna Warra Pintyanthi continues its support of the Kaurna language.

+As part of an arts project undertaken in 2026 by the Malinauskas state government honouring six prominent Indigenous South Australians, a statue of Rigney is to be erected in Adelaide.